Predmeja

 Predmeja (/sl/; formerly Dol pri Otlici) is a settlement in the Municipality of Ajdovščina in the Littoral region of Slovenia.
-It lies on the edge of a karst plateau north of the town of Ajdovščina, overlooking the Vipava Valley.
-Together with the ridge-top villages of Otlica, Kovk, and Gozd, it is part of an area locally known as Gora (literally, 'the mountain').
+It is on the edge of a karst plateau north of the town of Ajdovščina, overlooking the Vipava Valley.
+Together with the ridge-top villages of Otlica, Kovk, and Gozd, it is part of an area locally known as Gora (literally, 'mountain').